lyteword/chspurgeon-tod/volume-1/psalm-18.md

 description is here!
 Bishop Mant very admirably rhymes the verse thus:—

-## "Smoke from his heated nostrils came,
+Smoke from his heated nostrils came,

 And from his mouth devouring flame;